 The Royal Charter sets out the Institute’s charitable object and the framework within which it conducts its affairs.
 The object of the Institute as stated in the Royal Charter is:

 - to promote the advancement and dissemination of a knowledge of and education in the science of physics, pure and applied, for the benefit of the public and the members of the Institute.

 The Royal Charter is supplemented by Bylaws and Regulations.

 Charitable status and public benefit

 The Institute is a charity registered in both England & Wales (no. 293851) and Scotland (no. SC040092).
-As such, the Institute is regulated by both the Charities Commission and the Office of the Scottish Charity Regulator (OSCR).
+As such, the Institute is regulated by both the Charities Commission and the Scottish Charity Regulator (OSCR).

 To be a charity an organisation must have purposes all of which are exclusively charitable (as defined by the Charities Act 2011) and are for the public benefit.
 The Institute meets the public benefit test in the following ways:

 - advancement of education